On Induced Colourful Paths in Triangle-free Graphs: Introduction

 \section{Introduction}

 All graphs considered in this paper are simple, undirected and finite.
 For a graph $G=(V,E)$, we denote the vertex set of $G$ by $V(G)$ and the edge set of $G$ by $E(G)$.
 A function $c:V(G)\rightarrow\{1,2,\ldots,k\}$ is said to be a \emph{proper $k$-colouring} of $G$ if for any edge $uv\in E(G)$, we have $c(u)\neq c(v)$.
 A graph is \textit{properly coloured}, if it has an associated proper $k$-colouring $c$ specified (for some $k$).
 The minimum integer $k$ for which a graph $G$ has a proper $k$-colouring is the \emph{chromatic number} of $G$, denoted by $\chi(G)$.
 A subgraph $H$ of a properly coloured graph $G$ is said to be \emph{colourful} if no two vertices of $H$ have the same colour.
 If a colourful subgraph $H$ of $G$ is also an induced subgraph, then we say that $H$ is an \emph{induced} colourful subgraph of $G$.
+The \emph{length} of a path or cycle in $G$ is the number of edges in the path or cycle.
+Therefore, a path on $t$ vertices has length $t-1$ and a cycle on $t$ vertices has length $t$.

+The following classical result of Gallai, Roy and Vitaver (see~\cite{West}) tells us that that every (not necessarily optimally) properly coloured graph $G$ has a colourful path on $\chi(G)$ vertices (an alternative proof for this is given in Theorem~\ref{thm:colpath}).

+\begin{theorem}[Gallai-Roy-Vitaver] Let $G$ be a graph and let $H$ be any directed graph obtained by orienting the edges of $G$.
+Then $H$ contains a directed path on $\chi(G)$ vertices. \end{theorem}

+Indeed, given a properly coloured graph $G$, we can construct a directed graph $H$ by fixing an arbitrary order on the colours and orienting every edge from the vertex of lower colour to the vertex of higher colour.
+Then, by the Gallai-Roy-Vitaver Theorem, we know that there is directed path on $\chi(G)$ vertices in $H$ and this is a colourful path in $G$ as the colours on this path are strictly increasing.